yoderj/five_n_plus_one/README.md

  the powers of 3 mod 11 are: 5, 3... the powers of 11 are 1,1,1,1,1 and cannot conatin 2

- else: check if p1^power that makes 1 mod p2 is also congruent to 1 mod p2^2, if it is, check p2^3 etc... until it is not. keep track of this number. p2^n grows so the condition eventually is met.
-Do this for other prime as well. this condition forms the basis of a useful lemma for lifiting congruences to higher prime powers
+ else: check if p1^power that makes 1 mod p2 is also congruent to 1 mod p2^2, if it is, check p2^3 etc... until it is not. keep track of this number. p2^n grows so the condition eventually is met. each time you do this, check the power that you found mapped to 0 again, if it stops being zero under the mapping, check for a loop, return false if loop, else you can return True.
+Do this for other prime as well. this condition forms the basis of a useful lemma for lifiting congruences to higher prime powers.
   Special case: 2 has odd behavior since it forms an edge case in the congruence lifting lemma. the fix is to start finding powers at 4. now it is time to begin constructing the strings
  Step 2:

- in the simplest case, 2 is not one of the primes, and p1^(p2-1) is not congruent to 1 mod p2^2.
+ in the simplest case, 2 is not p2, and p1^(p2-1) is not congruent to 1 mod p2^2.

  in this case the digits in the string are (mostly) base p2. the first digit will be between 0 (inclusive) and ord(p1) mod p2 (exclusive). the next digits will be normal base p2 digits. the first digit will be the 1's place, the second will be the ord(p1)'s place, the third will be the p2*ord(p1)'s place etc... these digits represent the powers p1 must be raised to for the mapping to send it to p2^index. the first digit tells you what goes to p2, the next is p2^2, etc...